Criminology with Environmental Justice BSc (Hons)

 BSc Hons Criminology with Environmental Justice

-You'll emerge from this course with the skills, knowledge and experience for a career in environmental protection in areas such as conservation, environmental harm research, policy and law enforcement.
-You could also continue your studies at postgraduate level.
+Graduate with the skills, knowledge and experience for a career in environmental protection in areas such as conservation, environmental harm research, policy and law enforcement.

 - A levels – ABB–BBC